 For this recipe we travel back in time to the Soviet era and my homeland Ukraine where it originated.
 It might have been Russia but nobody really knows where it really came from – as when the republics united the cuisine lines blurred over time.
 What I know is that when winter came and fresh vegetables became scarce, this root vegetable salad often made an appearance on our table, especially on special occasions accompanied with herring, rye bread and ice-cold vodka.
 I think it was so popular because the colours and flavours reminded everyone of summer and because it used cheap, accessible ingredients.

-- Bring a large saucepan of water to boil and cook potatoes, beetroot and carrot in skin for 35 minutes, remove carrots at a 20 minute mark as it takes less time to cook.
+- Bring a large saucepan of water to boil and cook the beets, potatoes, and carrot for 20-30 minutes, remove carrots at a 20 minute mark as it takes less time to cook.
 Rinse all under cold water and leave to cool for at least an hour (this can be done ahead of time).

-- Bring a small saucepan of water to boil and cook peas for 30 seconds.
+- Bring a small saucepan of water to boil and cook the peas for 30 seconds to a minute.
 Drain and rinse under cold water to stop the cooking process.

-- Once cooled down, peel and dice potatoes, beetroot and carrot into small cubes.
-Combine with the rest of ingredients and the dressing in a large salad bowl.
-Serve on its own or as side dish with.
+- Once cooled down, dice the potatoes, beetroot and carrot into small cubes.
+Combine with the rest of ingredients and the dressing in the bowl.
+Serve on its own or as side dish with meat, chicken or fish.